-To open, depress the button on the handle (not on Kon-Tiki) and turn the handle, the majority rotate anti-clockwise with one handle on the right stay that will rotate clockwise.
+To open, depress the button on the handle and turn the handle, the majority rotate anticlockwise with one handle on the right stay that will rotate clockwise.

 Once all catches are open swivel the window pane open to the desired position.
 These positions are set by a ratchet on the stay, it has 3 pre-set positions.
-To close, open the window all the way past the last position
+To close, open the window all the way past the last position and it will then close.